 The EEGO policy provides some flexibility in situations where it is too difficult for a particular office building to achieve a 4.5 stars NABERS Energy rating.

 A lower NABERS Energy rating may be endorsed where it is clearly demonstrated that it is not practical or cost-effective to achieve 4.5 stars NABERS Energy rating due to factors such as location, heritage, security or operational constraints.

-In such instances where it is too difficult for a particular office building to achieve a 4.5 stars NABERS Energy rating, the department requires documentation to support the exception, demonstrating that sufficient market testing has been carried out and that the highest possible NABERS Energy rating will be achieved.
-Where an agency seeks an exception for a building, it should apply to the Department of the Environment and Energy by phoning 02 6274 1111.
+In such instances where it is too difficult for an office building to achieve a 4.5 stars NABERS Energy rating, the Department of Industry, Science, Energy and Resources requires documentation to support the exception; demonstrating that sufficient market testing has been carried out and that the highest possible NABERS Energy rating will be achieved.

 Department of Defence provisions